Thomas Wilde, 1st Baron Truro of Bowes1

 F, #108522, b. circa 1785, d.
 1 August 1873

-Cecilia Letitia Underwood, Duchess of Inverness was born circa 1785 at London, England.1,2 She was the daughter of Sir Arthur Saunders Gore, 2nd Earl of Arran of the Arran Islands and Elizabeth Underwood.1 She married, firstly, Sir George Buggin on 14 May 1815 at Dover Street, London, England.1 She married, secondly, Augustus Frederick Hanover, Duke of Sussex, son of George III Hanover, King of Great Britain and Sophie Charlotte Herzogin von Mecklenburg-Strelitz, circa 2 May 1831 at Great Cumberland Place, London, England.
-This marriage was also in contravention of the Royal Marriages Act 1772.1 She died on 1 August 1873 at Kensington Palace, Kensington, London, England, without issue.1,3 She was buried at Kensal Green Cemetery, London, England.1 Her will was probated on 29 August 1873, at under £25,000.4
+Cecilia Letitia Underwood, 1st and last Duchess of Inverness was born circa 1785 at London, EnglandG.1,2 She was the daughter of Arthur Saunders Gore, 2nd Earl of Arran of the Arran Islands and Elizabeth Underwood.1 She married, firstly, Sir George Buggin, son of Barrington Buggin, on 14 May 1815 at Dover Street, London, EnglandG.1 She married, secondly, Augustus Frederick Hanover, 1st Duke of Sussex, son of George III Hanover, King of Great Britain and Sophie Charlotte Herzogin von Mecklenburg-Strelitz, circa 2 May 1831 at Great Cumberland Place, London, EnglandG.
+This marriage was also in contravention of the Royal Marriages Act 1772.1 She died on 1 August 1873 at Kensington Palace, Kensington, London, EnglandG, without issue.1,3 She was buried at Kensal Green Cemetery, London, EnglandG.1 Her will was proven (by probate) on 29 August 1873, at under £25,000.4

-Cecilia Letitia Underwood, Duchess of Inverness was baptised with the name of Cecilia Letitia Gore.3 As a result of her marriage, Cecilia Letitia Underwood, Duchess of Inverness was styled as Buggin on 14 May 1815.
-On 2 May 1831 her name was legally changed to Cecilia Letitia Underwood by Royal License.1,5 She was created Duchess of Inverness [U.K.] on 5 April 1840, suo jure.1,6
+She was given the name of Cecilia Letitia Gore at birth.3 After her marriage, Cecilia Letitia Underwood, 1st and last Duchess of Inverness was styled as Buggin on 14 May 1815.
+On 2 May 1831 her name was legally changed to Cecilia Letitia Underwood by Royal License.1,5 She was created 1st Duchess of Inverness [U.K.] on 5 April 1840, suo jure.1,6

 On her death, the Duchy of Inverness became extinct.4